mjfusa/mcp-message-center-server/infra/README.md

 - This deployment expects the ACR in your image reference to already exist (it uses it as an `existing` resource).
 - No secrets are committed.
 Certificate private key should be stored in Key Vault and referenced by name.

+Troubleshooting:

+- If you see a deployment error like "Key Vault already exists" or "name is already in use", it typically means the `keyVaultName` is already claimed globally.
+  - Either pick a unique `keyVaultName`, or set `useExistingKeyVault=true` to reference the existing vault.

 ## Key Vault + certificate (Graph OBO auth)